 Founded in the early 1940s, the Kearny High Educational Complex has been a landmark in the Kearny Mesa and Linda Vista communities for well over half a century.
 Formerly Kearny High School, which closed in June of 2004, the complex is now comprised of four autonomous, comprehensive high schools.
 The School of Science, Connections & Technology (SCT) welcomed its first group of students ranging from grades nine through twelve on September 7, 2004.

-SCT features the Project Lead the Way Biomedical Sciences Pathway.
+SCT features two Project Lead the Way pathways Biomedical Sciences and Computer Science.
 Through PLTW courses, students have the opportunity to engage in rigorous, hands-on curriculum to deal with real world problems.
-SCT also features computer science courses including Foundations of Information Technology and Advanced Placement Computer Science Principles.
+Through SCT's Advanced Placement Biology and Geographic Information Systems courses, students have the opportunity to earn college and high school credits.
 Additionally, students have access to a wide range of Mesa Community College courses taught on the Kearny campus and at Mesa College.
-Students have the opportunity to earn a year or more of college credits while still in high school.
+Students can earn a year or more of college credits while still in high school.
 For more information about our dual enrollment program, click here.